STAT545-UBC-hw-2019-20/stat545-hw-SL_Ivy/README.md

 ## About me
 My name is Ivy Li.
 I am currently a Master's student studying food microbiology in the Food Science program.
 I am particularly interested in a foodbrone pathogen called _Campylobacter_, a group of pink, cut, **picky** bacteria! <br>
-In my spare time (~~though as a graduate student, shouldn't have much spare time!
+In my spare time (~~though as a graduate student, I shouldn't have much spare time!
 LOL~~), I like cooking, baking, and cycling.